Why is Leo Rover the way it is?

 Shape and looks

-Leo Rover's shape
+Leo Rover's top view

-When it comes to the shape of a Leo Rover, the outline is square, at least at first glance.
-In fact, when you look at the spots where the wheels touch the ground, it’s actually a rectangle which is wider than longer.
+When it comes to the shape of the Leo Rover, its outline apears to form a square,but on closer inspection, the spots where the wheels touch the ground form a rectangle that’s wider than longer.
 It’s like that because the wheels don’t touch the ground at the very ends, but in their center.
-The square(ish) shape allows the robot for differential turning, meaning, it’s able to turn in place.
-And the looks?
-Well, the robot’s pretty angular and nerdy.
-But that’s the point – all those cables are visible on purpose so that it kind of resembles the Mars rovers – a lot of metal here, a lot of cables there.
+The square(ish) shape allows the robot for differential turning, meaning, it’s able to pivot in place.

 Why so many holes?